Range Angle Response

 To use this parameter, set the Geometry parameter to 'UCA'.

-Element positions (m) - position of elements of the conformal lattice
+Element positions (m) — the position of the elements of the conformal lattice

-The positions of the elements of a conformal, given as a matrix of real values of dimension 3 by N, where N is the number of elements in the conformal array.
-Each column of this matrix represents the position ['x';'y';'z']of an array element in the array’s local coordinate system.
+The positions of the conformal elements, defined as a matrix of real values of dimension 3 by N, where N is the number of elements in the conformal array.
+Each column of this matrix represents a position ['x';'y';'z']array element in the local coordinate system of the array.
 The origin of the local coordinate system is (0,0,0).
-The units of measurement are metres.
+The units of measurement are meters.

 Dependencies

-Element normals (deg) - direction of normal vectors of conformal lattice elements
+Element normals (deg) is the direction of the normal vectors of the elements of the conformal lattice

 [0;0]

-The direction of the normal vectors of elements in a conformal lattice, given as a 2-by-1 column vector or a 2-by-N matrix.
+The direction of the normal vectors of elements in a conformal lattice, defined as a 2-by-1 column vector or a 2-by-N matrix.
 N indicates the number of elements in the array.
-If the parameters are a matrix, each column specifies the direction of the normal of the corresponding element as [azimuth;elevation]
+If the parameter is a matrix, each column specifies the direction of the normal of the corresponding element in the form of [azimuth;elevation]

-The parameters Element positions (m) and Element normals (deg) can be used to represent any arrangement in which pairs of elements differ by certain transformations.
+Parameters of Element positions (m) and Element normals (deg) can be used to represent any arrangement in which pairs of elements differ by certain transformations.
 Transformations can combine translation, azimuth rotation, and elevation rotation.
-However, you cannot use transformations that require rotation with respect to the direction of the normal.
+However, transformations that require rotation relative to the normal direction cannot be used.

 | complex scalar